-b) The identity of the party submitting the request for the Issue Report;

-c) How that party is affected by the issue, if known;

-d) Support for the issue to initiate the PDP, if known;

-e) The opinion of the ICANN General Counsel regarding whether the issue proposed for consideration within the Policy Development Process is properly within the scope of the ICANN's mission, policy process and more specifically the role of the GNSO as set forth in the PDP Manual.
+- a) The proposed issue raised for consideration; - b) The identity of the party submitting the request for the Issue Report; - c) How that party is affected by the issue, if known; - d) Support for the issue to initiate the PDP, if known; - e) The opinion of the ICANN General Counsel regarding whether the issue proposed for consideration within the Policy Development Process is properly within the scope of the ICANN's mission, policy process and more specifically the role of the GNSO as set forth in the PDP Manual. - f) The opinion of the Staff Manager as to whether the Council should initiate the PDP on the issue

-) The opinion of the Staff Manager as to whether the Council should initiate the PDP on the issue on the ICANN website for a public comment period of no less than 30 days received on the Preliminary Issue Report and producing a final Issue Report based upon the comments received.
+Upon completion of the preliminary Issue Report, the Preliminary Issue Report shall be posted on the ICANN website for a public comment period of no less than 30 days

+The Staff Manager is responsible for drafting a summary and analysis of the public comments received on the Preliminary Issue Report and producing a final Issue Report based upon the comments received.
 The Staff Manager should forward the Final Issue Report, along with any summary and analysis of the public comments received, to the Chair of the GNSO Council for consideration for initiation of a PDP.